 How do I noindex ajax-loaded pages without a head tag?

-by dejuan.watsica , in category: SEO , a year ago
+by dejuan.watsica , in category: SEO , 2 years ago

 How do I noindex ajax-loaded pages without a head tag?